DoD-Platform-One/Harbor/README.md

 * https://repo1.dso.mil/platform-one/private/big-bang/ironbank/ironbank-bootstrap/-/issues/83

-# Goals for the initial Proof of Concept:
+## Goals for the Initial Proof of Concept:
 1. Write some automation + docs that helps the user bring up a k3d cluster on Ubuntu
 2. Deploy a Harbor Registry to the k3d cluster
    * Only install Harbor Registry on the k3d cluster w/o BigBang, istio ingress, etc.